 This project grew out of my PhD on matrilineal and patrilineal kin recognition in the gray mouse lemur.
 My collaborators and I are interested in 1) the role of kin networks in ectoparasite infestations and 2) the prevalence of viral infections in four mouse lemur species which inhabit four sites in varying degrees of sympatry and allopatry in Madagascar.
 I conducted the virology work as a postdoctoral fellow in the Department of Wildlife Diseases at the Leibniz Institute for Zoo and Wildlife Research in Germany.

-Collaborators: Prof. Alex Greenwood (Leibniz Institute for Zoo and Wildlife Research, Germany), Prof. Lance Durden (Georgia Southern University, USA), Dr. Sarah Zohdy (Auburn University, USA), Profs.
-Elke Zimmermann and Ute Radespiel (University of Veterinary Medicine Hannover, Germany), Dr. Alida Hasiniaina and Prof. Solofonirina Rasoloharijaona (University of Mahajanga, Madagascar), Dr. Kyriakos Tsangaras (University of Nicosia, Cyprus)
+Collaborators: Prof. Alex Greenwood (Leibniz Institute for Zoo and Wildlife Research, Germany), Prof. Lance Durden (Georgia Southern University, USA), Dr. Sarah Zohdy (Auburn University, USA), Prof. Ute Radespiel (University of Veterinary Medicine Hannover, Germany), Dr. Alida Hasiniaina and Prof. Solofonirina Rasoloharijaona (University of Mahajanga, Madagascar), Dr. Kyriakos Tsangaras (University of Nicosia, Cyprus)

 Health signaling and cognition in mandrills

-This is the postdoctoral project that I am conducting as a Marie Curie Fellow at Durham University.
+This is the postdoctoral project that I conducted as a Marie Curie Fellow at Durham University.
 My collaborators and I are testing how mandrills signal their health, whether other mandrills perceive these cues (disease recognition), and whether this disease recognition is linked with other cognitive abilities.